Higr25/nette/readme.md

 Working on a new Theatre project.
-Barely usable.
+Already usable, not completed.
 -

 Use admin_user.sql, view.sql, schedule.sql, hloupy_honza.sql, revizor.sql and prodana_nevesta.sql